jekhokie/raspberry-noaa-v2/docs/setting_sdr_source_id.md

 	Please replug the device for changes to take effect.

-After removing and reinstalling the SDR Dongel, Confirm the serial #1 written is correct
+After removing and reinstalling the SDR Dongle, Confirm the serial #1 written is correct

 	rtl_test
 	Found 1 device(s):
 	  0:  RTLSDRBlog, Blog V4, SN: 1

-Now remove that SDR Dongle and insert the second SDR which we will assign serial #2
+Now remove that SDR Dongle and insert the second SDR Dongle which we will assign serial #2

 	rtl_eeprom -s 2
 	Found 1 device(s):